Resolved

 City Council

-4. The reimbursement-intent resolution stated $350,000 of the borrowing would be repaid from the Electric Utility rather than the Debt Service Fund.
+4. The intent-to-reimburse resolution specified $350,000 to be repaid by the Electric Utility rather than the city’s debt payment fund.

 City Council